 This year’s chosen theme is ‘Oracy’ and we are pleased to announce our appointed artists for CAS Year 1:

-The first of our artist commissions has been installed at Abbeywood First School.
-Silhouette of Sound by Laurie Ramsell was welcomed in to the Contemporary Art Space (a previously underused courtyard surrounded by classrooms) early January.
-The whole school took part in a launch event directed by both the curator and the steering group of Year 4 children: 200 children created a massive collaborative drawing that filled the school hall in response to the work.
-The work will continue to be pulled into the teaching of all years and across all subject areas over the spring term.
+Abbeywood First School.
+Silhouette of Sound by Laurie Ramsell was welcomed into a previously underused courtyard that is surrounded by classrooms in early January.
+The work is based on the sound waves of three children’s names.
+The whole school took part in a launch event directed by both the curator and the steering group of Year 4 children: 200 children created a massive collaborative drawing that filled the school hall in response to Laurie’s work.
+Silhouette of Sound will continue to be linked into teaching across all subject areas over the spring term.

 Check back here for more updates.